SciLifeLab/Sarek/README.md

 This means that although Sarek has been primarily designed for use with the Swedish [UPPMAX HPC systems](https://www.uppmax.uu.se), it should be able to run on any system that supports these two tools.

 Sarek was developed at the [National Genomics Infastructure][ngi-link] and [National Bioinformatics Infastructure Sweden][nbis-link] which are both platforms at [SciLifeLab][scilifelab-link].
-It is listed on the [Elixir - Tools and Data Services Registry](https://bio.tools/Sarek).
+It is listed on the [Elixir - Tools and Data Services Registry](https://bio.tools/Sarek), [Dockstore](https://dockstore.org/workflows/github.com/SciLifeLab/Sarek/) and [omicX - Bioinformatics tools](https://omictools.com/sarek-tool).

 ## Workflow steps